 : A Decadent Brunch

-Turn your Christmas bread into decadent French toast.
-Dip slices in a mixture of eggs, milk, and vanilla extract, then fry until golden brown.
+Turn your Winter holiday bread into decadent French toast.
+Dip slices in a mixture of eggs, milk, and Alcohol-free alcohol-free alcohol-free alcohol-free vanilla extract, then fry until golden brown.
 Top with fresh fruit, syrup, or a dusting of powdered sugar.

 Bread Pudding